-However, the study on AR and tangible interactive interface for museum learning are still dim. comparative study to explore how interaction interfaces impact user motivation and engagement in learning and the outcomesi The time consuming of CubeMuseum and Postcard are more than Leaflet, but they all show a great improvement of correct rate after learning in a limited time.
+However, the study on AR and tangible interactive interface for museum learning are still dim.
+Therefore, we design a comparative study to explore how different interaction interfaces impact user motivation and engagement in learning and the outcomes.
+Specifically, we developed two AR-based interfaces (Postcard and CubeMuseum) for the learning of cultural artifacts, and compared them with a baseline condition (Leaflet).
+We conducted a within-subjects study design with 24 participants.
+Users were invited to experience three interfaces and provide their evaluation using questionnaires and in interviews.
+The results indicated that users were more motivated to learn when using the Postcard and CubeMuseum than using the Leaflet.
+They also showed greater engagement with the two AR-based interaction interfaces.
+Specifically, the CubeMuseum with tangible interactivity yielded the greatest instinct motivation and user engagement.
+The time consuming of CubeMuseum and Postcard are more than Leaflet, but they all show a great improvement of correct rate after learning in a limited time.

+Our study contributes to the interface design for cultural heritage learning.
+The evaluations have provided empirical evidence that supports the use of AR in cultural heritage, with specific emphasis on the use of tangible interactions.
 This will contribute to the development of tangible interactive interfaces in the museum.

-we conducted a comprehensive user study of 24 students that incorporates questionnaires, Culture Heritage Information Test (CHIT) and interviews to explore the impact of the above three interactive technologies on the learning effect.

 Related Work